First Class Sailing Expands Into Yacht Chartering203 views | April 15th, 2019

 Established in 1985

-Firstaway was set up in 1985 by Helen and Eddie Hill, who retired in 2015 selling the company to Sally and Eric Whitelaw who had spent many years sailing the Caribbean and Mediterranean.
+Firstaway was set up in 1985 by Helen and Eddie Hill.
+Eddie remained a partner in 2015 when Sally and Eric Whitelaw who had spent many years sailing the Caribbean and Mediterranean, took the reigns.

 “It was family reasons that brought us back to the UK,” said Sally Whitelaw, “and we needed to run a business that was close to our passion while also fun.”